-After passing through the catalyst chamber, the exhaust flow enters a high frequency diffuser (Figure 13) designed to remove the majority of mid to high frequency noise.
+After passing through the catalyst chamber, the exhaust flow enters a high frequency diffuser (Figure 15) designed to remove the majority of mid to high frequency noise.
 After exiting this chamber, the exhaust is directed into a stock Arctic Cat 660 four stroke muffler.
 The Arctic Cat muffler was selected after extensive testing on several different muffler designs, including the stock FS muffler and Wisconsin's previous muffler designs.
-The Arctic Cat muffler was found to provide the best sound attenuation over the engine rpm ranges that the snowmobile will be operated over.
-As well as reduce weight by seven pounds over the stock FS exhaust.
+The Arctic Cat muffler was found to provide the best sound attenuation while also reducing weight by 3.5 Kg over the stock FS exhaust.

-Figure 13: The second stage of the muffler system is consists of a high frequency diffuser inline with an Arctic Cat box muffler.
+Figure 15: Solidworks model of the second stage of the muffler system is consists of a high frequency diffuser inline with an Arctic Cat box muffler.